stevenc-stb/spdx-3-model/model/Dataset/Classes/DatasetPackage.md

 ## Summary

-Specifies a data package and its associated information.
+Refers to any unit of content that can be associated with a distribution of dataset.

 ## Description

-Metadata information that can be added to a dataset that may be used in a software or to train/test an AI package.
+A Dataset Package is a specialized type of software package that includes data used for software, hardware, or system training, testing, and calibration, as well as for reference, archival, or other purposes.

 ## Metadata